 Addition and Subtraction of fractions using calculator

 Addition and subtraction of fraction follows the same rules.
-They must have the same denominators to go on with the operations.
-You add or subtract directly the two fractions if they have the same denominators, if not; you have to create a common denominator before going on adding or subtracting them.
-When using fraction calculator, you just have to press the numerators button and followed by denominators button to make it a fraction.
+They must have the same denominators to process the selected operation.
+You can add or subtract the two fractions if they have the same denominator, if not; you have to create a common denominator before adding or subtracting them.
+When using fraction calculator, you just have to press the numerator button and followed by denominator button to make it a fraction.
 Then you have to select the operation you want either plus button or minus button.
 Then you create your second fraction.
-The same you will do to third or fourth or any numbers of fractions you want.
+The same process will be used to the third, fourth or any numbers of fractions you want.
 Then hit the equal button for the computation.
 Watch the video below for the demo.

 Multiplication and Division of fractions using calculator